News and insights Blog What happens after signing a PPA?

 Written by Ecohz

-Energy Attribute Certificates (EACs) are the contractual instruments you receive for every megawatt hour of energy delivered from a Power Purchase Agreement (PPA).
-EACs are essential for claiming the use of renewable energy, as they are the only way to prove consumption.
-Successfully handling the inflow of certificates becomes fundamental.
+Energy Attribute Certificates (EACs) are the contractual instruments that certify every megawatt hour of renewable energy delivered from a PPA.
+EACs are essential for claiming the use of clean energy.
+They are the only way to prove consumption and the sole documentation of the environmental benefits of renewables.

 Reconciling energy use estimates with actual consumption